muristan/OXcallingVodia/macOS/README.md

 # OXcallingVodia

 This application is a click2dial app for Open Xchange App Suite and Vodia PBX.
-It works on MacOS on all web browsers.
+It works on macOS on all web browsers.

-To register the app in MacOS you need OXcallingVodia.zip
+## Installation

-Unzip the file OXcallingVodia.zip and put the app into your application folder.
+Download OXcallingVodia.zip, unzip and move OXcallingVodia into you application folder.

-Configuration
+## Configuration

-Open a browser and insert: callto:set https://yourpbxaddress extensiondomain yournumber yourpassword This will create the configuration file /Users/$USER/.config/OXcallingVodia/config.conf When your browser asks if use OXcallingVodia click yes.
+Open a browser and insert: callto:set https://yourpbxaddress extensiondomain yournumber yourpassword

+This will create the configuration file /Users/$USER/.config/OXcallingVodia/config.conf When your browser asks if use OXcallingVodia for the protocol callto, then activate the checkbox "use allways this application for callto" anc click on the application.

-Using the app
+## Using the app

 Click on a phone numer in Open Xchange App Suite.
 The link callto:[phonenumber] will be handled by the OXcallingVodia app and passed to Vodia PBX.

-To build the app
+## Build the app

-You need the free MacOS developer tool Platypus to create a native Mac applications from the bash script oxcallingvodia.sh In the package created by Platypus there is a file Info.plist - but in this file are the keys for Url handling missing.
+You need the free macOS developer tool Platypus to create a native macOS applications from the bash script oxcallingvodia.sh In the package created by Platypus there is a file Info.plist - but in this file are the keys for Url handling missing.

 Add the folowing lines to Info.plist (use editors such as PLIST Editor).